Tvastar’s Forge

 The folklore was vague, but every folklore had a grain of truth to them.

 "Yes, Athena spoke highly of you.
 Only I could decode the words of the dwarves and only you could help me in my endeavor.
-There was no messenger, it was a direct piece of advice from her lips."
+There was no messenger, the praise came straight from her lips."

 Hephaestus seemed almost dazed.
 He touched his forehead, rubbing his widow's peak.
 "Athena…"